 - Food and water: Canned or dehydrated food?
 Do you need kibble?
 Bowls for water and food are important.
 Will you need to bring bottles of water so your dog can stay hydrated while traveling?
 Measuring cups?
 Stirring spoons?

 - Transportation: If you’re traveling by air or train, your dog may need to be in a hard-sided crate.
-Be sure to check the carrier’s requirements in advance.
-If you’re traveling in a car, it’s important that your dog be in a crate or restrained so he won’t be hurt in the event of a car accident.
+Check the carrier’s requirements in advance.
+Even in a car, it’s important to restrain your dog to avoid injury in an accident.

-- Bedding: A familiar nest or bed to curl up in helps make a dog feel safer and more secure.
+- Bedding: A familiar nest or bed helps a dog feel safer and more secure.

 - Medicines and supplements: If your dog has prescription medications, it’s best to bring them in the bottle they come in from the pharmacy.
 A dog that gets car sick or anxious while traveling, may need medications from your vet.
 A small dog first aid kit is always good to have when traveling with dogs.

 You can create your checklist on paper that you can copy for future trips; on the computer using software such as Evernote, Microsoft Word or Excel or any of a number of list-making applications; or in the cloud using Google Docs or DropBox, where you can get to it even without your own computer.
 Be sure to note the dates and itinerary of the trip for future reference.

 What will really transform your checklist into a power tool is sitting down after the trip and looking for improvements:

 - What was missing?

 - What did you take that you didn’t need?

 Building on past experience with a checklist in hand makes traveling with your dog virtually painless.